jenellegrace/Understanding-animals/mm-revisions.md

   - 'safe_get_image_files() function is defined twice in the notebook.
   - The 'process_datasets' function is defined but not used (should be 'process_dataset' ?).
   - Functions are sometimes broken up between code blocks.
   - Some code has been run in the cloud and the outputs are provided as images.
 This is helpful, but it should be more clear that the code in this case is not intended to be run in colab.
+Code that cannot be run in colab could be moved to the Pressbook.
 - **Prompt Generator**
   - Functions are broken up between code blocks.
 - **Blender**